OpenVPP (OVPP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 OpenVPP Historical Price

-According to the latest data gathered on OpenVPP live price page, the current price of OpenVPP is 0.02413USD.
+According to the latest data gathered on OpenVPP live price page, the current price of OpenVPP is 0.02064USD.
 The circulating supply of OpenVPP(OVPP) is

 In the past 24 hours, OpenVPP has shown a price movement of